Cost-plus contract: Usage

 A cost-reimbursement contract is appropriate when it is desirable to shift some risk of successful contract performance from the contractor to the buyer.
 It is used most commonly when the item purchased cannot be defined explicitly, as for research and development, or for cases where there is not enough data to estimate the final cost accurately.
+A cost-plus contract is often used when performance, quality or delivery time is a much greater concern than cost, such as in the United States space program.
+Cost plus contracting was expanded to include services such as engineering, consulting, and a variety of other such efforts in the 1980's.